PEMF Facts for Beginner! Understanding PEMF!

 Stationary (or “static”), non-varying, magnetic fields from magnets have fixed strengths.
 They are used in mattresses, bracelets, knee wraps and the like.
 Most have very shallow penetration into the body, resulting in a very limited ability to affect deeper tissues, and they rarely treat all the cells of the body simultaneously.
 Only skilled practitioners may guide you to get the best results from these approaches.

 Experience with PEMFs

 There are quite a number of PEMF systems available now in the US, for daily in-home use, that can help meet your unique needs.
-Some are FDA-approved and many more are available over-the counter or from various experienced practitioners.
+Some are FDA-approved and much more are available over-the-counter or from various experienced practitioners.
 Some whole-body systems have been available in the US for over a decade and have been used in Europe by tens of thousands of people for a wide variety of problems without significant negative effects for over 20 years.
 One PEMF system has been studied through NIH-supported research at the University of Virginia for Rheumatoid Arthritis.
 These whole body systems have been used worldwide, not only by health-conscious individuals for health improvement and maintenance, but also by world-class and Olympic athletes for increased endurance, enhanced performance, and faster recovery.